Skip to content

 Deeds and Conveyance Records

 Most people know what deeds are.
 These essential documents transfer ownership of property and verify title.
-Different types of deeds are used in specific situations, and deeds can tell you a lot about a property and its owners.
+Different types of deeds are used in specific situations, which can tell you a lot about a property and its owners.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: